Reshaping Biomolecular Structure Prediction through Strategic Conformational Exploration with HelixFold-S1

 \subsection{Improved Structural Accuracy across Complex Types}

-To systematically evaluate the performance of HF-S1 across a range of biologically relevant complex types, we constructed a test set comprising protein–antibody (n=221), protein–protein (n=199), protein–ligand (n=194), protein–RNA (n=94), and protein–DNA (n=252) complexes, collected between 2022.01.01 and 2024.12.31 from the RCSB PDB \cite{burley2017protein}.
+To systematically evaluate the performance of HF-S1, we constructed a test set comprising protein–antibody (n=221), protein–protein (n=198), protein–ligand (n=238), protein–RNA (n=177), and protein–DNA (n=254) complexes, collected between 2022.01.01 and 2024.12.31 from the RCSB PDB \cite{burley2017protein}.
 To minimize overlap with the training data, all test samples were selected to have low sequence identity to the training set.
 Sequences were clustered by similarity \cite{steinegger2017mmseqs2}, and one representative per cluster was randomly chosen to ensure diversity and reduce redundancy.
 For protein–ligand complexes, any ligands that appeared in the training data were further excluded.

-We benchmarked HF-S1 against HF3 \cite{liu2024technical}, an open-source implementation of AF3 that achieves accuracy comparable to the original model.
-For both models, multiple structural conformations were sampled per target.
-Prediction performance was evaluated using two selection strategies: score-based selection, in which the top-ranked conformation was chosen based on the model’s predicted confidence scores, and oracle selection, in which the most accurate conformation was retrospectively selected based on the experimental structure.
-For protein–protein complexes (including protein–antibody), performance was assessed using average DockQ scores \cite{basu2016dockq}.
-For protein–ligand complexes, accuracy was measured by the proportion of predictions with a pocket-aligned ligand root mean squared deviation (RMSD) below 2Å.
-For protein–nucleic acid complexes (including protein–RNA and protein–DNA), interface accuracy was evaluated using interface LDDT (iLDDT) \cite{mariani2013lddt}.

-We first illustrate the model’s sampling strategy, we present a representative example of a complex structure predicted by HF-S1 (Fig.~\ref{fig:overall}a).
-The model begins by generating an inter-chain contact probability matrix—visualized as a heatmap—that quantifies the likelihood of contact between each token pair from protein A and protein B. To highlight potential interaction regions, the surface residues of each protein are colored based on the highest contact probability in their respective rows or columns.
-This visualization effectively identifies residues most likely to participate in inter-chain interactions.
-Using this contact map as guidance, HF-S1 samples multiple plausible structural conformations, capturing diverse binding orientations between the two proteins.